White Light/White Heat: Background

 After the disappointing sales of the Velvet Underground's first album, The Velvet Underground & Nico (1967), their relationship with Andy Warhol deteriorated.
-They toured throughout most of 1967, and many of their live performances featured noisy improvisations that became key elements on White Light/White Heat.
+They toured throughout most of 1967, and many of their live performances featured noisy improvisations that would form a model for White Light/White Heat.
 The band fired Warhol, parted ways with Nico (which she would describe as being fired), and recorded their second album with Tom Wilson credited as producer.
-Jack Donohue, writing for Tech, the student newspaper of MIT, would be one of the first to announce that the band were working on a follow-up.
-The band had access to new electronics through an endorsement deal with Vox.
-The sound of the album was designed from the beginning to be against the Summer of Love in San Francisco and also to capture their live sound.
+Jack Donohue, writing for The Tech (the student newspaper of MIT), would be one of the first to announce that the band were working on a follow-up.
+The band had access to new equipment through an endorsement deal with Vox.
+The sound of the album was designed to be a conscious antithesis to the psychedelic Summer of Love in San Francisco and also to capture their live sound.

-Steve Sesnick was chosen as the replacement manager for the band, and he was accepted by all band members except bassist John Cale; drummer Moe Tucker even considered him a fifth member of the group.
-The album was influenced by singer Lou Reed's obsession with astrology, especially his interest in the Virgo-Pisces astrological opposition.
+Steve Sesnick was chosen as the replacement manager for the band, and he was accepted by all band members except John Cale; drummer Moe Tucker even considered him a fifth member of the group.
+The album was influenced by Lou Reed's obsession with astrology, especially his interest in the Virgo-Pisces astrological opposition.
 Rehearsal was similar to the band's debut, with the band's best pieces being reworked mostly in the studio.
 However, Cale would state that no one in the band "had the patience to rehearse" the album, even after numerous attempts to do so.